 We will ensure the privacy and confidentiality of all the information we collect is protected.
 A Privacy Impact Assessment has been prepared for the project (see reports and assessments below).

 The final report from the project will contain aggregated data and will not identify individuals.

 The project will run for about 2 years, with multiple phases.

-Individuals in the population will be notified that they are in the population, and asked to confirm family details.
+Individuals in the population were notified that they are in the population, and asked to confirm family details.

-In early 2022, we'll ask the lead individual for information about the various entities and business undertakings (that is, companies and trusts) they and their dependent children, if any, have an interest in.
-We'll also ask their partner (if any) for the same information in relation to the entities and business undertakings they have an interest in.
+In February 2022, we asked the lead individual for information about the various entities and business undertakings (that is, companies and trusts) they and their dependent children, if any, have an interest in.
+We also asked their partner (if any) for the same information in relation to the entities and business undertakings they have an interest in.

 We'll ask individuals to provide a range of financial information about assets they, or their dependent children, own and gains they have made.
 Domestic partners will be asked for the same information.